Distance Education Financial Aid

 To be eligible for most types of financial aid, undergraduate students must be enrolled in at least one 2-credit course per 5-week term.

 Depending on a student’s Expected Family Contribution (EFC), a student may be eligible for Pell Grant funds when taking only 1 credit in each term.
 FSEOG funds will be awarded for 2 credits or more.

 Non-degree seeking students do not qualify for financial aid.

 Contact a Distance Education Concierge, who will help you find a way to pay for your education.

-- Students may apply for Federal Direct Unsubsidized Loans by completing the Free Application for Federal Student Aid (FAFSA) online at fafsa.gov.
+- Students may apply for Federal Grants, Direct Subsidized and Unsubsidized Loans by completing the Free Application for Federal Student Aid (FAFSA) online at fafsa.gov.
 For current interest rates and origination fees, visit studentloans.gov.

-- If the unsubsidized loan amount is exhausted Federal Graduate PLUS Loan may be available.
+- For graduate students, if the unsubsidized loan amount is exhausted, Federal Graduate PLUS Loan may be available.

 - Private loans may be an option if no other sources of financial aid are available.
-Unity College is not permitted to provide counsel on which private loans to choose.
+Unity Environmental University is not permitted to provide counsel on which private loans to choose.
 For help on this matter, please go to https://unity.edu/fastchoice.

 Filling out your FAFSA form is a free and easy way to help reduce current expenses and determine your eligibility for grants and repayable loans.
 Unity Environmental University does not have a priority FAFSA filing date.
 Students who would like to utilize federal aid are encouraged to complete their FAFSA at least 2 weeks before the start of their term to allow for processing time.
 Generally, students with no additional information required will receive an email confirmation of award within 3-5 days of receipt of the electronic FAFSA data.